nuxt/scripts/docs/content/scripts/support/intercom.md

 **awaitingLoad**

-The slot is used to display content while intercom is loading.
+The slot is used to display content while Intercom is not loading.

 ```vue
 <template>